 Daddy’s care and focus on his extended family, townspeople and the community of strangers who also became family taught us, his children, about compassion.
 It sparked endless conversations about inclusion and respect for all kinds of people.

 I loved him with all my heart for that and more.
-He was a loving father who instilled discipline and confidence in his children so we wouldn’t be, as he used to say, “a liability onto ourselves and society.”
+He was a loving father who instilled discipline and confidence in his children so we wouldn’t be, as he used to say, “a liability to ourselves and society.”
 He was a generous man who loved his family and community.
-Above all as we grew older, he was a friend who offered a sympathetic ear to even my most mundane woes.
+Above all, as we grew older, he was a friend who offered a sympathetic ear to even my most mundane woes.

-I consider my siblings and I privileged and blessed to have had daddy.
+I consider my siblings, and I privileged and blessed to have had daddy.
 I’m utterly heartbroken that he is gone.
 I don’t understand.
-My heart feels empty and I’m terrified.
+My heart feels empty, and I’m terrified.
 I keep expecting him to show up and berate me for “wearing my heart on my sleeves.”
 Or to remind me to greet from right to left.
 Or to not cross my legs when I’m sitting with adults.

 Daddy was an amazing father and an incredibly wonderful human being.
-He was taken too soon but I’m thankful for the gifts of life, love, intelligence, laughter and generosity he shared with us.
+He was taken too soon, but I’m thankful for the gifts of life, love, intelligence, laughter and generosity he shared with us.
 I’ll miss him every day.
 And I’ll think of him for the rest of my life.
 I hope I’m able to live out the rest of my days being half the woman he wanted me to be and half the human he was.
 I pray the keepers of the gate grant him rest.